labstreaminglayer/App-MATLABViewer/README.md

 After cloning the project, get the latest LSL Matlab librairies from https://github.com/labstreaminglayer/liblsl-Matlab/releases/ (note that some releases only have Windows files while others have both Mac and Windows file).
 This project was successfully run with liblsl-Matlab-lsl1_14-MatlabR2020a-Win64-VS2017.zip (Windows) and liblsl1_13_0_b13-MatlabR2019a-MacOS10_14.zip (MacOS).

-The folder should be name "liblsl-Matlab" (if it is not rename it).
-Some releases of liblsl-Matlab do not contain "bin" subfolders and should be avoided.
+The folder should be name "liblsl-Matlab" (if it is not rename it) and should be placed inside this project (the path will then be automatically detected).
+Some releases of liblsl-Matlab do not contain a "bin" subfolders and should be avoided.
+The Matlab version that was used to compile "liblsl-Matlab" is not important and you may use different versions of Matlab to run the Matlab viewer.

 # Usage